" I haven't been

 or insects from some farmer's newly planted fields.
 Certainly we would have to say we did see far

-more wildlife around After the
+more wildlife around Cuiaba

 long, slow drive up and down the Transpanteira we headed 5-km northeast of